 This policy has been very popular with residents since it was introduced, and particularly during summer months when more people are out enjoying the nicer weather.
 However, we do ask that people barbecuing in our parks do so safely and show consideration to other park users and local residents.

 Below are some guidelines that we ask you to follow:

 - If you are planning on having more than 50 people at your barbecue or intend to use a gazebo or play music you will need to apply for a licence.
 Our EventApp below can help you with this.

 - Before starting your barbecue, make sure it is on a stand and not placed directly on the grass.

 - We advise you to use ‘kettle’ type barbecues rather than disposable foil ones – this helps reduce smoke levels.

-- Use your barbecue in the centre of the park - not near homes.
+- Use your barbecue in the centre of the park if there is not a dedicated area - not near homes.

 - Take some water to put out the barbecue once it’s finished.

 - Make sure barbecues are cool before putting them in the bin.
 Special barbecue disposal bins are available on Highbury Fields.